 Active shooter preparedness resources

-Vizient Medical Executive Network leaders polled healthcare institutions regarding active shooter response.
+Leaders from Vizient Member Networks Medical Executive Network surveyed healthcare organizations regarding active shooter response.
 Several organizational tactics were found to be lacking or inconsistent.
-The Vizient Medical Executive Network issued a call to action to address these vulnerabilities.
-Forty people from twenty-seven Vizient member organizations developed Recommendations and Rationales to help hospitals mitigate common risks, identify national guidelines, and prepare for such situations.
+The Network issued a call to action to address these vulnerabilities.
+A task force of 40 people from 27 Vizient member organizations developed Safeguarding Healthcare: Active Shooter Preparedness Resources and recommendations to help hospitals mitigate common risks, identify national guidelines and prepare for such situations.

-Learn more: Vizient Report - Assessing Active Shooter Preparedness in U.S. Hospital Systems
+- Report: Assessing Active Shooter Preparedness in U.S. Hospital Systems

 During an active shooter event, effective communication is the cornerstone between chaos and potential safety